Physics-informed digital twin and onboard control of a brainbot for intelligent active matter: Kinematics of brainbot motion

-The brainbot moves predominantly in two dimensions, here taken to be the $x$-$y$ plane.
-The brainbot surface is an ellipse, whose geometric center is described by the two-dimensional position vector $\bm r(t)$ in the laboratory frame at time $t$.
+Inspired by its experimental counterpart, our digital brainbot is assumed to move predominantly in two dimensions, here taken to be the $x$-$y$ plane.
+The brainbot is represented by an elliptical shape, whose geometric center is described by the two-dimensional position vector $\bm r(t)$ in the laboratory frame at time $t$.
 The orientation of the brainbot is described by the angle $\varphi(t)$ that the major axis of the brainbot makes with the horizontal $x$-axis at time $t$ (Fig.~\ref{fig:bodyfixed2}(a)).

 Let $A_1$ and $A_2$ be the semi-major and semi-minor axis lengths of the brainbot ellipse, and let $\bm{\hat{n}_1}$ and $\bm{\hat{n}_2}$ be the unit vectors, in the laboratory frame, along the major and minor axes of the ellipse, given by